 These simple remains, nestling into a fold in the hillside command a spectacular view looking south and east along the green and purple valley of Teesdale studded with its distinctive whitewashed farmhouses.

 Most of these mines were owned by the London Lead Company, a Quaker concern, which took its first leases in Teesdale in 1753.
-The company attempted to control all aspect of life amongst the lead miners.
-They provided accommodation for the workers (strictly graded according to rank), build schools and reading rooms and provided a proper water supply.
+The company attempted to control all aspects of life amongst the lead miners.
+They provided accommodation for the workers (strictly graded according to rank), build schools and reading rooms, and provided a proper water supply.
 The villages of Middleton-in-Teesdale (Co.
-Durham), Nenthead and Garrigill (Cumbria) became, for all intents and purposes, company towns, where traces of the Company building processes can still be seen.
+Durham), Nenthead, and Garrigill (Cumbria) became, for all intents and purposes, company towns, where traces of the Company building processes can still be seen.